farahmugrabi/House_credit_cycles/Readme.md

 - Benchmark results are based on GF3_S23_US_FIX_DYN_pars.m script, results are store in A.Main_Code/Outcome/Results_main.xlsx.
 - One side results are based on GF3_S23_US_FIX_DYN_pars.m script, results are store in A.Main_Code/Outcome/Results_oneside.xlsx, this is used for real time and early warning properties.
 - There, Pseudo Real Time estimates section is commented.
 It is set to generate estimates recursively from quarter 100 to 197, this can be change in Master_Recursive.m, results are store in A.Main_Code/Outcome/Results_n__.xlsx.
+- O’Brien and Velasco estimates are obtained from the CBI, with the last available observation being 2024 Q4.
+If no current data are available, request the series or comment out the indicated lines in code C.2 Properties.R.
+The early warning assessment will be carried out up to the last date for which data are available for this model.